254In61/k8s-deb-query-app/ACCESS-MYSQL.md

   -  Build new username that can be used by the scripts (Ref : db-build.sh )

-# Access DB instance from a different source
+# Access mysql instance from a different host

 ## Within the Cluster
 You use a temporary Kubernetes pod to connect to the MySQL service.